Transferability-Guided Cross-Domain Cross-Task Transfer Learning: Transferability-guided Transfer Learning

+The vanilla finetune algorithm follows the ``pretraining + finetuning'' pipeline that is commonly used in transfer learning.
+However, this scheme does not consider the relatedness between the source and target tasks.
+To address this issue, our proposed OTCE-based finetune algorithm introduces an intermediate step into the conventional pipeline, i.e., maximize the transferability of transferring from the source task to the target task, resulting in a ``pretraining + adaptation (maximizing transferability) + finetuning'' framework.
+The moderate optimization during the adaptation step utilizes the task relationship characterized by our F-OTCE score to enable the source feature representation to become more transferable to the target task.
+This facilitates easier learning of the head classifier during the finetuning step and ultimately leads to higher transfer accuracy.

-As depicted in Fig. \ref{fig: otce finetune} and Algorithm \ref{alg: OTCE-based finetune}, the OTCE-based finetune algorithm is a two-step framework.
-First, we optimize the source feature extractor $\hat{\theta}_s$ via minimizing the conditional entropy within one epoch.
+Suppose we have obtained the pretrained model on the source task, the OTCE-based finetune algorithm is a two-step framework, as depicted in Fig. \ref{fig: otce finetune} and Algorithm \ref{alg: OTCE-based finetune}.
+First, we optimize the source feature extractor $\hat{\theta}_s$ by minimizing the conditional entropy within one epoch.
 Formally,

 where the $\pi^*$ is the optimal coupling matrix computed from Equation (\ref{eq: OT for OTCE-S}).
 Joint label distribution $\hat{P}(y_s,y_t)$ and marginal $\hat{P}(y_s)$ are computed from Equation (\ref{eq: joint distribution}), (\ref{eq: marginal distribution}).
 The computation of solving the OT problem with entropic regularizer~\cite{cuturi2013sinkhorn} (Equation (\ref{eq: OT for OTCE-S})) is differentiable~\cite{genevay2018learning} since the iterations form a sequence of linear operations, so it can be implemented on the PyTorch framework as a specialized layer\footnote{https://github.com/dfdazac/wassdistance} of the neural network.
 After that, we initialize the target feature extractor $\theta_t$ from the optimized source weights $\hat{\theta}^*_s$, and then retrain the target model $(\theta_t, h_t)$ on the target training data using the cross-entropy loss function,